Fri, April 10, 2026 —

-Seattle Cherry Blossom & Japanese Cultural Festival is April 11–13, 2025, at the Armory Food & Event Hall and Fisher Pavilion.
+Seattle Cherry Blossom & Japanese Cultural Festival will take place April 10-12, 2026 in the Armory Food & Event Hall, Fisher Pavilion, and Exhibition Hall (Saturday only).
 The festival is part of the Seattle Center Festál series.
 It is free and open to the public.
-More information to come.

 Attendees of all ages can enjoy an array of cultural stage presentations including tea ceremonies, koto music, taiko drumming, traditional dance performances and martial arts demonstrations.
 The fine art of Shodo calligraphy and ikebana displays will be showcased in the Armory Lofts.
 Family-friendly activities and workshops include children’s kite-making and kimono dressing.
 Delicious culinary treats will be served all three days.
 As part of a special 50th anniversary expansion, the festival will also host a sumo tournament in the Exhibition Hall (Saturday only) and a new art exhibit by local visual artists, located in the hallway of the Armory Lofts.